-A LENTEN EXAMINATION OF CONSCIENCE
+A LENTEN EXAMINATION AND REFLECTIONS

 Lent is that special time when we want to change and make our lives more Christ-centred.
 The way we do this, is by examining our consciences and measure our lives with that of Christ.
 The next step is a true repentance and acknowledgement of our sins and where we have fallen short of the glory of God as Paul reminds us.